nitishaggarwal1/mern-auth/README.md

 MONGODB_URI = your MongoDB URL
 JWT_SECRET = any secret key - must be secured

+### Setup MongoDB
+1. Setting up MongoDB involves a few steps:
+⋅⋅*Visit MongoDB Atlas Website
+Go to the MongoDB Atlas website: https://www.mongodb.com/cloud/atlas.
+⋅⋅*Create an Account
+⋅⋅*Log in to your MongoDB Atlas account.
+⋅⋅*Create a New Cluster
+⋅⋅*Choose a Cloud Provider and Region
+⋅⋅*Configure Cluster Settings
+⋅⋅*Create Cluster
+⋅⋅*Wait for Cluster to Deploy
+⋅⋅*Create Database User
+⋅⋅*Set Up IP Whitelist
+⋅⋅*Connect to Cluster
+⋅⋅*Configure Your Application
+⋅⋅*Test the Connection

+2. Create a new database and configure the .env file with the MongoDB connection URL.

 Steps to run server Open the project in any editor of choice.
 Run *npm i* or *npm install* to install the packages.